Menu Close

 Involve Professional Guidance

-Consider Evidence-Based Treatment Programs
+Consider Treatment Programs Built for High-Functioning Individuals

-- Aftercare planning to prevent relapse after initial treatment
+• Aftercare planning โ€” supports the return to professional and personal life after initial treatment

 Recognize the Urgency

 Functional addiction is still addiction.
-The fact that someone maintains a job or relationship doesn’t reduce their overdose risk, organ damage, or psychological harm.
-“Functioning” is temporary—without intervention, the addiction eventually becomes visible, often through crisis.
+The fact that someone holds a job or maintains relationships does not reduce their overdose risk, organ damage, or psychological deterioration.
+“Functioning” describes an external presentation โ€” not what’s happening inside the body and mind.

 Frequently Asked Questions About Functioning Addicts